Swift-AI/Swift-AI/README.md

 In order to provide support for more platforms (Linux, Windows, etc.), alternative BLAS solutions are being considered.
 A vanilla Swift implementation is one possibility, but SIMD instructions will be preferred for their significant performance boost.
 Check back for more updates on this soon.

+## Using Swift AI?
+If you're using Swift AI in one of your own projects, let us know!
+We'll add a link to your profile/website/app right here on the front page.

+## Contributing
+Contributions to the project are welcome.
+Please review the [documentation](https://github.com/collinhundley/Swift-AI/tree/master/Documentation) before submitting a pull request, and strive to maintain consistency with the structure and formatting of existing code.
+Official guidelines with more details will be provided soon.

 ## Care Enough to Donate?